Finding car parking in Lisbon can give you a headache.

 Both short-term and long-term parking facilities are available, providing travelers with flexibility.
 The official Lisbon Airport parking facility is across from Terminal 1.

-These affordable parking spots make it easy to access flights from Lisbon Airport.
+These affordable parking spots make it easy to access flights from Lisbon Airport, but they can be quite full, so I would recommend booking ahead if you can.

 Parking Meters: Pay-as-You-Go Convenience

-You can find parking meters (parquímetros) around different streets in the center of Lisbon, typically with a maximum stay of 2 hours.
+You can find parking meters (parquímetros) around different streets in the center of Lisbon.

 Come prepared with backup options if you cannot find an available meter.